-Although the new version of the watch is animated not with a rare NOS caliber, but by a mass-produced ETA 2824-2 self-winding ebauche, the watch still retains the DNA of other “historic” models.
+Although the new version is animated not with a rare NOS caliber, but by a mass-produced ETA 2824-2 self-winding ebauche, the watch still retains the DNA of other “historic” models.

 As you can see on the pictures, the timekeeper comes sans the brand name on the dial, has the calendar wheel and date aperture removed, and shows the usual for B-Uhr-inspired pilot’s timekeepers diamond-shaped, luminous hour and minute hands, as well as the inevitable triangle with a pair of luminous dots at 12 o’clock.

 While the Pilot H was presented in a rather large stainless steel body 42 millimeters in diameter, the Archimede Pilot 39H re-edition is delivered in a more compact and discreet 39 mm body, which is crafted of the same metal and satin-finished in order to provide it with that dull look that we got used to expecting from military watches.

 To make the gadget look even more vintage, the German brand offers it on a choice of riveted leather straps, although a less authentic stainless steel bracelet is also available at an extra price.

 Speaking of which, I must notice that the watch has become a lot more expensive compared to the 2008 Pilot H. While the latter was introduced at a base price of only €345, the new model starts at €435 (around $580 or so at today’s EUR/USD exchange rate.)

 Still, even in its base form, it is a great timekeeper that successfully combines high-grade mechanism with the good build quality of its case and that irresistible minimalism and efficiency of the 1940-era military equipment.
 If your wrist is thin enough for the watch to look organic on you, it is definitely a keeper.